Supernova (Kylie Minogue song): Critical response

 Several critics and publications compared "Supernova" to various musical acts, including French music duo Daft Punk (pictured).

 “Supernova” received positive reviews from music critics.
 Neil Z. Yeung of AllMusic praised the song as a "intergalactic frenzy", while Lisa-Marie Ferla of The Arts Desk called it "robotic funk".
 Similarly, Gerald Biggerstaff of Instinct cited it as one of the album's highlights.
 Richard Wiggens of God Is in the TV praised the song's disco influence, writing, "she is able to craft simple, perfectly structured pop songs".
 CJ Thrope-Tracey from The Quietus described the track as "killer fun".
 Will Stroude, Christian Guiltenane, and Kieran Lacini contributed to a track-by-track review for Attitude, with Lacini calling the chorus "sensational" and Guiltenane praising the song's verses and "sassy" chorus.

 When comparing the first half of the record, Katherine St. Asap of Pitchfork wrote that "Kylie's voice has more bite and life than all the above tracks combined" and praised the latter portion of the track by writing that she "works with her voice, not against it".
 Grindr staff praised Minogue's vocal deliveries, comparing the vocoder effects to Daft Punk, and wrote, "Kylie really rises to the challenge with a gutsy and lusty performance that underlines what an underrated pop vocalist she is."
 Mathew Marson of Beats Per Minute praised the album's "strongest" midsection, citing "Supernova" as a contributor; Marson described the track as "aggressive and dynamic".

 Sal Cinquemani of Slant Magazine called "Supernova" and album track "Last Chance" her "most unabashedly aggressive in years".
-According to a Medium contributor, it is a "energetic floor-filler that Minogue's vocals give the song an anthemic feel".
 Matt Bagwell of the Huffington Post praised the song's energy, saying, "It's basically poppers in musical form."
 Variety writer Andrew Barker described the song as a "rough patch" with "its heavily processed, monotone vocal tracks, is crying out for a more postmodern, Gaga-esque flamboyance than Minogue is willing to provide..."
 According to Jeffrey Davis of PopMatters, the song and album track "Miss a Thing" were overproduced with "manic sounds and manipulated vocals".